-We confess that the Lord has instituted the office of the Public Ministry so that His Means of Grace may be publicly administered for the well-being of His Church.
+We confess that the Lord has instituted the office of the Public Ministry so that His Means of Grace may be publicly administered for the wellbeing of His Church.
 Those in this office by virtue of God's call through the church perform their duties on behalf of the church and in the name and in the stead of Christ.
 We believe that no one should publicly preach or administer the Sacraments without a proper call.
-When God's Word says that women are not to teach or "exercise authority" over men in the church, this means that the pastoral office cannot be conferred upon women, and that it is God's will that only properly qualified men be called to this office.
+When God's Word says that women are not to teach or "exercise authority" (1 Timothy 2:12 ESV) over men in the church, this means that the pastoral office cannot be conferred upon women, and that it is God's will that only properly qualified men be called to this office.
 According to this same principle women should not exercise authority over men in the congregational decision-making process, such as by holding voting membership in an assembly which makes the final decisions for a church.
 (Because Christian men and women are all members of the Body of Christ and share in the privileges and duties of the "priesthood of all believers," the views of women should be taken into account when such decisions are made.)
 See John 21:15-18, Acts 20:28, Rom.
 10:14-15, Eph.
 4:11, 1 Tim.
 3:1-7, Titus 1:5, 1 Cor.
 14:34, 1 Tim.
 2:12, 1 Pet.
 2:9, Gal.
 3:28.

-9. The Last Things We confess that at the time of physical death a believer's soul goes to heaven and an unbeliever's soul goes to hell.
-On the Last Day, Christ will visibly return the world to and will raise the bodies of all the dead, both believers and unbelievers, which time their bodies and souls will be reunited. believers The will enter into eternal life in "the new heavens and the new earth," but the unbelievers will be cast forever into "the fiery lake of burning sulphur."
-We reject the teaching that the soul has no continuing, conscious existence after the time of physical death (a soul sleep) and the teaching that the souls of unbelievers will be on the Day of Judgment.
-We also reject as unbiblical all forms of millennialism, that is, the teaching Christ will reign visibly over an earthly kingdom for a thousand years before the Day of Resurrection and Judgment.
+9. The Last Things

+We confess that at the time of physical death a believer's soul goes to heaven and an unbeliever's soul goes to hell.
+On the Last Day, Christ will return visibly to the world and will raise the bodies of all the dead, both believers and unbelievers, at which time their bodies and souls will be reunited.
+The believers will enter into eternal life in "the new heavens and the new earth" (Isaiah 66:22), but the unbelievers will be cast forever into "the fiery lake of burning sulphur" (Revelation 20:10 NLT).
+We reject the teaching that the soul has no continuing, conscious existence after the time of physical death (a soul sleep) and the teaching that the souls of unbelievers will be annihilated on the Day of Judgment.
+We also reject as unbiblical all forms of millennialism, that is, the teaching that Christ will reign visibly over an earthly kingdom for a thousand years before the Day of Resurrection and Judgment.
 See Matt.
-25:31-46, 5:28-29, John Mark 16:16, Eccl.
-12:7, Luke 23:43, Mark 13:32-37, Luke 18:8, John 18:36. annihilated 10.
-Church Fellowship We confess that Scripture requires that church fellowship be recognized and practiced where there is a mutual confession of and commitment to the pure Marks of the Church, the Word and Sacraments.
-Jesus Christ is the Head of His Church, and He governs and teaches it by His Word, but deviation from the teaching of God's Word is not to be tolerated in the church.
-We therefore reject unionism, that is, church fellowship with adherents of false doctrine, and ecumenical endeavors which compromise the pure doctrine of God's Word.
-We also reject participation or membership in religious organizations which have features that are in conflict with the Christian faith, such as the Masonic Lodge and similar organizations.
-At the same time we also condemn separatism, i.e., the refusal to acknowledge and practice fellowship when there is agreement in doctrine.
-See John 8:31-32, 1 Cor.
-1:10, Eph.
-2:19-20, Matt.
-7:15-20, Rom.
-16:17, Gal.
-1:6-9, 2 John 9-11, Matt.
-23:8, 1 Pet.
-4:11, 2 Cor.
-6:14-18.
+25:31-46, John 5:28-29, Mark 16:16, Eccl.
+12:7, Luke 23:43, Mark 13:32-37, Luke 18:8, John 18:36.